Grana (cheese)

-The two best-known examples of grana-type cheeses are Parmigiano-Reggiano and Grana Padano.
+The two best-known examples of grana-type cheeses are Parmesan and Grana Padano.
 The two cheeses are broadly similar, with the latter being less sharp, crumbly and grainy.

-The main difference between the two is that cows producing Parmigiano-Reggiano eat only grass and cereals—no silage, no preservatives, and no antibiotics.
-Cows that have been treated with antibiotics are suspended from production of Parmigiano-Reggiano and Grana Padano.
+The main difference between the two is that cows producing Parmesan eat only grass and cereals—no silage, no preservatives, and no antibiotics.
+Cows that have been treated with antibiotics are suspended from production of Parmesan and Grana Padano.
 Silage is a fermented forage that requires the addition of a natural preservative (lysozyme) to Grana Padano.
-Feeding of silage and addition of lysozyme are forbidden in production of Trentingrana and Parmigiano-Reggiano.
+Feeding of silage and addition of lysozyme are forbidden in production of Trentingrana and Parmesan.